|

 to pay $5.00 for a boutique cup of coffee...others spend

-patio's and furniture than on their own HVAC
+outdoors rather than investing in their own HVAC

 ones priorities.